 Me Alice: "Miss Christine was practically his social secretary, and after much begging and cajoling she promised me an audience with Frank.
 One night Miss Christine took me to a party and Zappa was there sitting on a sofa drinking wine, his mustache bigger than life"

-July 12th 1968 Me Alice says that they auditioned in the basement (other sources say it was the car port) before Zappa saw them.
+July 12th 1968 Me Alice says that they auditioned in the basement (other sources say it was the car port, Dennis recalls it was a hallway outside his bedroom) before Zappa saw them.
 This is also intimated in Prime Cuts and all the band members have talked about the audition at some point with only minor conflicts in memory.

 Me Alice: "I asked if he would come hear us at the Cheetah, but he put me off saying he was too busy, but I didn't take no for an answer.
 As the party went on and he got drunker, I got more insistent.
 Finally he said, "All right.
 Come by in the morning and I'll listen.
 I suppose he meant we should bring a tape, or maybe he forgot the next day was Sunday.
 Miss Christine let us into his house at the break of dawn, and we set up our equipment and lights in his basement and started playing.
 Zappa came rushing downstairs, naked, holding his ears.
 "All right, all right," he shouted, his cock swinging back and forth as he shook his head, "I'll sign you!
 I'll sign you!
 Just stop playing!"